 What was new was the way the main character Kate discerns between who is human and who is the thing.
 Organic matter can't produce inorganic matter, that's fair enough, so fillings are an indicator of humanity.
 It's not quite as tension filled as the blood test scene, and I found it baffling that the characters would refuse to simply open their mouths to prove their innocence, but I guess the writer (Eric Heisserer) was at a loss for ways to create drama at this point.
 But yeah, I liked that bit, and also liked the Norwegian stamp put on the film by the director.
 Some of the dialogue was in Norwegian and subtitled for our pleasure, just thought that gave the film a good flavour and authenticity.

-That kinda sums up the film in a lot of ways; it's not convinced.
+That kinda sums up the film in a lot of ways; it is not convinced of itself.
 John Carpenter's The Thing is sci-fi horror, but with a lot the tension and psychological elements associated with terror.
-The 2011 remake is pure horror.
+The 2011 remake is 'pure' horror (at least in the sense that there's no terror).
 Basic plot, basic acting, basic chills and over-the-top special effects.
 Go figure.
 Not a patch on the original, but then I'm bound to say that as a massive fan.
 If you like the original, sure, go see it.
 Just because it's not AS good, doesn't mean to say it's not worthwhile.
 If you like horror films in general, also go see it.
 If I gave half-stars, it'd get 2.5, but I don't, so I give it 3 (without much of a grudge), so maybe any film-goer should try it.
 If you can get your hands on the 1982 version, it's a better film, but will not be for everyone's tastes.

 P.S.
 Just in case this rant hasn't got enough fan-based, unqualified opinion to put you off, Mary Elizabeth Winstead is HOT.